 What is financial hardship?

-- sudden unemployment or reduction of income;
+- unemployment or a reduction of income;

 - injury or illness;

-- unforeseen emergency events or natural disaster;
+- natural disaster;

 - a death in the family or other significant life event or